Justin-Bento/Justin-Bento/README.md

 - 🤔 I’m looking for help with ReactJS, and Graph-QL.
 - 💬 Ask me about; website design, development, video games or chess.
 - 📫 You can reach me through my email hell@justinbento.ca or on [linkedin](https://www.linkedin.com/in/justin--bento/).
-- ⚡ Fun fact: I'm atcually part portuguese and have never been to Europe.
+- ⚡ Fun fact: I'm atcually part portuguese.